adiityajha/STM32_QEMU_BareMetal/README.md

 # Introduction

-This assignment implements the bare-metal boot sequence of an STM32F4 Cortex-M4 microcontroller running inside the QEMU emulator.
+This assignment implements the bare-metal boot sequence of an STM32F4 Cortex-M4 microcontroller running inside the QEMU emulator.Built and tested on macOS.

 The submission covers: